RF Systems Integration/Transceiver Architecture

 At the system level, this course combines theory with real-life examples to provide participants with a complete foundation in understanding overall system performance metrics such as sensitivity and bit error rate.
 Coverage of digital communication techniques and their effects on RF circuit parameters closes the gap between traditional RF engineering design and the needs of modern communication systems.

-The instructor's presentation will be recorded and made available to enrolled students for review for a limited time. : On Demand, RF Mentor e-Learning: Presented by: Rick Fornes
+The instructor's presentation will be recorded and made available to enrolled students for review for a limited time. : On Demand, Besser Associates Online Academy: Presented by: Rick Fornes

 This course identifies the key system design parameters, showing how they compound in a given configuration and hence how they relate to the top level specifications.
 Various tools are used to provide accurate initial estimates of component performance while others show the relative contribution of each circuit block to the total.
 These tools help isolate critical parameters allowing designers to focus on the key aspects that have to be top class.
 In this way designers can focus on the key elements that have to be solved to meet a design requirement in a cost effective manner while making sure that all the parts, when put together, will work as expected.